Christmas music: Standards

-These songs hearken from centuries ago, the oldest ("Wexford Carol") originating in the 12th century.
-The newest came together in the mid- to late-19th century.
-Many began in non-English speaking countries, often with non-Christmas themes, and were later converted into English carols with English lyrics added—not always translated from the original, but newly created—sometimes as late as the early 20th century.
+These songs hearken from centuries ago, the oldest (Wexford Carol), dates as early as the 12th century, too as late as the 16th century.
+The newest came together in the mid-to-late 19th century.

 Early secular Christmas songs

-Among the earliest secular Christmas songs was "The Twelve Days of Christmas", which first appeared in 1780 in England (its melody would not come until 1909); the English West Country carol "We Wish You a Merry Christmas" has antecedents dating to the 1830s but was not published in its modern form until Arthur Warrell introduced it to a wider audience in 1935.
+Among the earliest secular Christmas songs was "The Twelve Days of Christmas", which first appeared in 1780 in England, though its melody would not come until 1909.
+The English West Country carol "We Wish You a Merry Christmas" has antecedents dating to the 1830s but was not published in its modern form until Arthur Warrell introduced it to a wider audience in 1935.
 As the secular mythos of the holiday (such as Santa Claus in his modern form) emerged in the 19th century, so too did secular Christmas songs.
 Benjamin Hanby's "Up on the House Top" and Emily Huntington Miller's "Jolly Old Saint Nicholas" were among the first explicitly secular Christmas songs in the United States, both dating to the 1860s; they were preceded by "Jingle Bells", written in 1857 but not explicitly about Christmas, and "O Christmas Tree," written in 1824 but only made about a Christmas tree after being translated from its original German.